rust-lang/rust/text/0000-cargo-workspace.md

 of crates pointing back to the root may not.
 If, however, this restriction were not in place then the set of crates in a workspace may differ depending on which crate it was viewed from.
 For example if workspace root A includes B then it will think B is in A's workspace.
-If, however, B does ont point back to A, then B would not think that A was in its workspace.
-This would in turn cause the set of crates in each workspace to be different, futher causing `Cargo.lock` to get out of sync if it were allowed.
+If, however, B does not point back to A, then B would not think that A was in its workspace.
+This would in turn cause the set of crates in each workspace to be different, further causing `Cargo.lock` to get out of sync if it were allowed.
 By ensuring that all crates have edges to each other in a workspace Cargo can prevent this situation and guarantee robust builds no matter where they're executed in the workspace.

-To alleviate misconfiguration Cargo will emit an error if the two properties above hold for any crate attempting to be part of a workspace.
+To alleviate misconfiguration Cargo will emit an error if the two properties above do not hold for any crate attempting to be part of a workspace.
 For example, if the `package.workspace` key is specified, but the crate is not a workspace root or doesn't point back to the original crate an error is emitted.

 ### Implicit relations